Economic Resources for Businesses in City of Cleveland/Northeast Ohio

 We have created this page on our website to help businesses throughout the City of Cleveland respond to the challenges of COVID-19.
 We have compiled a list of federal, state, and local programs and will continue to populate this list with additional resources as they become available.
 For immediate business technical assistance and guidance during these economic times, please contact the Small Business Resource Center Monday - Friday, 8am-5pm at 216-452-9714.
 The Call Center is a partnership between Cuyahoga County with the Economic & Community Development Institute (ECDI).

 The City of Cleveland is prepared to help businesses through the economic impact of the COVID-19 pandemic.
 The continued vibrancy of Cleveland’s commercial corridors is vital to our community.
-In order to help maintain our business community, the City has established an Emergency Working Capital Fund loan for small businesses.
+In order to help maintain our business community, the City in accordance with Mayor Frank G. Jackson's ReSTART CLE plan, the Department of Economic Development is implementing the following three financial assistance programs:

-Emergency Working Capital Fund Loan: Up to $10,000 Loan for operating costs incurred for the month of March onward.
+ReStartCLE Emergency Working Capital Program Loan: Up to $10,000 Loan for operating costs (rent, utilities, and payroll) incurred for the month of March onward.
 No application fees and no interest or payments due until January 1, 2021 and 1% interest thereafter.
 Payment of $150/month until balance fully repaid.
-In order to be eligible businesses need to be operating in the City of Cleveland as of March 1, 2020 and negatively impacted by COVID-19.
-Subject to Credit Review.
+In order to be eligible businesses need to be operating in the City of Cleveland as of March 1, 2020 and must demonstrate impact from the coronavirus on cash flow and/or revenue.
+Preference will be given to entities that are able to retain/and/or restore pre-coronavirus employment, and that show a substantial negative impact on revenues.
+Subject to credit review.
+Additional criteria and conditions may apply.
 Apply here.

 Debt Relief for Existing City Loans: On March 23, 2020, the City Council passed Ord.
 No. 341-2020, authorizing the Director of Economic Development to defer payments on loans owed to the City.
 Loans funded from the City’s resources will have all payments deferred until October 1, 2020.
 The Department of Economic Development is also currently engaged with grantor agencies to secure payment relief for loans funded through these resources.
 The Department has already begun implementation of this accommodation with many borrowers having been relieved of their payment obligation due April 1.